JoaoSilvaFeup/German-Tram-Sign-Recognition-Dataset/README.md

 ### MATLAB

-To reduce the number of frames and avoid unnecessary labelling, the videos were downsampled using the MATLAB script present in the **Matlab folder**, *"less_fps.m"*.
+To reduce the number of frames and avoid unnecessary labelling, the videos were downsampled using the MATLAB script present in the **_Matlab_ folder**, *"less_fps.m"*.
 The original videos have 25fps, which are then reduced to 5 frames for each second passed (5 times less frames).
 Lastly, the videos are saved using the 25fps rate to speed up the annotation process.

-Using MATLAB's [Video Labeler Tool](https://www.mathworks.com/help/vision/ug/get-started-with-the-video-labeler.html?s_tid=mwa_osa_a), each downsampled video was labelled, using the labels presented in the *"Seen German Tram Signs"* PDF.
+Using MATLAB's [Video Labeler Tool](https://www.mathworks.com/help/vision/ug/get-started-with-the-video-labeler.html?s_tid=mwa_osa_a), each downsampled video was labelled, using the classes / labels presented in the *"Seen German Tram Signs"* PDF.

 Since MATLAB is a proprietary software, for each Labelling Session, a [GroundTruth object](https://www.mathworks.com/help/vision/ref/groundtruth.html) was saved and a CVS was exported, containing the annotations.
-For each CSV, a filtered JSON was created with Python.
+For each CSV, a filtered JSON file was created with Python.

 ## Annotations

 ### Detection

-In the **Annotations/Detection folder**, one can find a JSON file for each downsampled video.
+In the **_Annotations/Detection_ folder**, one can find a JSON file for each downsampled video.
 Each frame is identified by a *Python Dict*, with a timestamp as *key* and corresponding Bounding Boxes as *value*.
 An example of a frame can be found in the figure below.

 ![Detection Example](https://github.com/JoaoSilvaFeup/German-Tram-Sign-Recognition-Dataset/blob/main/Images/detection.png)